weewx/weewx/docs_src/usersguide/mysql-mariadb.md

         sudo zypper install python3-mysqlclient
         ```
     === "pip"

-        Nothing needs to be done: the MySQL libraries are included as part of the normal pip install.
+        The MySQL libraries are included as part of a normal pip install, so
+        you should not have to install any Python components.
+However, you
+        might want to install a standalone MySQL or MariaDB client to help
+        with testing.

 2. Change the WeeWX configuration to use MySQL instead of SQLite.
-In the WeeWX configuration file, change the `[[wx_binding]]` section to point to the MySQL database, `archive_mysql`, instead of the SQLite database `archive_sqlite`.
+In the WeeWX
+configuration file, change the `[[wx_binding]]` section to point to the MySQL
+database, `archive_mysql`, instead of the SQLite database `archive_sqlite`.

     After the change, it will look something like this (change ==Highlighted== ):
     ```ini hl_lines="3"